saucelabs/sauce-docs/docs/api-testing/integrations/pagerduty-webhooks.md

 <img src={useBaseUrl('img/api-testing/trigger-confirmation.png')} alt="Test Connectors dialog box"/>

 :::note
-To check the functionality of connectors like PagerDuty that trigger an incident upon failure, and then resolve that incident, you need to first test for **Failure** and then for **Success**.
+To check the functionality of connectors like PagerDuty that trigger an incident upon failure, and then resolve that incident with the following success, you need to first test for **Failure** and then for **Success**.
 :::